hamptonpieryc/website/content/docs/club-rules.md

 the orderliness of the boat parking facilities including the removal of any abandoned boats and/or trailers.

-**6.4** The GMC may appoint sub-committees (in addition to those mentioned specifically in the rules) to arrange or carry out specific functions.
-Such sub-committees shall consist of full voting members and up to 25% 'Other' members.
+**6.4** The GMC may appoint subcommittees (in addition to those mentioned specifically in the rules) to arrange or carry out specific functions.
+Such subcommittees shall consist of voting members and up to 25% non-voting members.
 In no case will any subcommittee member so appointed, who is not already a member of the GMC, have a right to attend or vote at meetings of the GMC.
-The GMC may, however, invite a member of a sub-committee to attend the GMC meetings for the purpose of reportng only, if it seems ft.
+The GMC may, however, invite a member of a subcommittee to attend the GMC meetings for the purpose of reportng only, if it seems ft.

-6.5 A member of the GMC, of a sub-committee or any Officer of the Club, in transacting business for the Club, shall disclose to third parties that they are so acting.
+**6.5** A member of the GMC, of a subcommittee or any Officer of the Club, in transacting business for the Club, shall disclose to third parties that they are so acting.

 ## 7. ELECTION OF EXECUTIVE OFFICERS AND GENERAL MANAGEMENT COMMITTEE(GMC):

-**7.1** Not less than 28 clear days before the Annual General Meeting(AGM) the Secretary shall call for nominations for all officers set out in Rule 5 and fve Committee members per Rule 6.
-The notice calling for nominations shall include a specimen nomination form stating the address to which the nominations shall be sent and the date and time nominations will close.
+**7.1** Not less than 28 days before the Annual General Meeting(AGM) the Secretary shall call for nominations for all 12 GMC positions.
+The notice shall include a nomination form and instructions on submitting completed forms to the Secretary.
+Any nomination must be seconded by a voting member.

-**7.2** In accordance with the above, the names of members willing to serve as Executive Officers or Committee members, duly proposed and seconded shall be sent to the Secretary.
-The last date for nominations shall not be earlier than 14 clear days after the Notice calling for nominations.
+**7.2** Voting members may submit nominations up to 7 days before the AGM.

-**7.3** No person may be nominated or elected to the GMC or as an Executive Officer unless their subscription for the year is fully paid, and they are entitled to vote as a single, partner or family member.
-This qualification must continue to be held so long as such an officer or Committee member remains in office, subject, however, to right of an Honorary Life Member to stand for election and vote at meetings per Rule 4.1.
+**7.3** No person may be nominated or elected to the GMC unless their subscription for the year is fully paid, subject, however, to the right of an Honorary Life Member to stand for election and vote at meetings.

+**7.4** In the event of no nomination being received for an Executive Officer or membership position, a nomination may be handed to the Secretary at the AGM and if in order accepted.

-**7.4** The Secretary and at least one other member of the Committee shall inspect the nominations received and after certifying that they are in order, affix a list on the Club Notice Board at least seven clear days before the date fixed for the AGM.
+**7.5** The Secretary and at least one other member of the GMC shall inspect the nominations received and after certifying that they are in order prepare a list to be presented at the AGM.

-**7.5** The election of Executive Officers and Committee members shall be by ballot.
-Both adult partners are entitled to a vote each in the case of family or partners memberships and single members are entitled to one vote.
-Only members present may cast a vote.
-Cadet members, Junior members and Social non sailing members (except Honorary Life Members) and temporary members will not be entitled to a vote.
+**7.6** Election Process

+**7.6.1** The Secretary will present a full list of nominations.

+**7.6.2** Ballots will be held if:
+- There are multiple nominations for an Executive Officer position
+- More than 5 nominations for the membership positions

-**7.6** Four scrutineers appointed at the AGM shall collect the ballot papers, count the votes and certify the number of votes cast for each candidate.
+**7.6.3** Four scrutineers appointed at the AGM shall collect the ballot papers, count the votes and certify the number of votes cast for each candidate.

-**7.7** In the event of no nominations being received for any office or Committee member, nominations may be handed in writing to the Secretary and scrutineers at the AGM and if in order accepted.
+**7.6.4** If no ballot is required for a position then the candidate nominated is automatically elected unless an objection is raised.

-**7.8** Executive Officers and GMC members shall automatically be considered to have resigned from office if they absent themselves without good cause from four consecutive meetings of the GMC.
+**7.7** Executive Officers and GMC members shall automatically be considered to have resigned from office if they absent themselves without good cause from four consecutive meetings of the GMC or if their subscription for the current year is not fully paid.

-**7.9** In the event of vacancies occurring during the year for any elected office or Committee member, the GMC may co-opt to fll such vacancies.
+**7.8** In the event of vacancies occurring during the year for any elected office or GMC member, the GMC may co-opt to fll such vacancies.

 ## 8. GENERAL MEETINGS:

-**8.1** There shall be a General Meeting of members held not later than 31st May called the Financial General Meeting(FGM) for the approval of the Balance Sheet and Income and Expenditure Account to 31st December preceding and other maters determined by the Committee.
-A copy of the Balance Sheet and Income and Expenditure Account shall be sent to every member with the notice convening the meeting.
+**8.1** There shall be a General Meeting of members held not later than 31st May called the Financial General Meeting(FGM) for the approval of the Balance Sheet and Income and Expenditure Account to 31st December preceding and other maters determined by the GMC.
+A copy of the Balance Sheet and Income and Expenditure Account shall be sent to every member along with the notice convening the meeting.

-**8.2** There shall be a General Meeting of members held not later than 31st October called the Annual General Meeting(AGM) for the election of Officers and Members of the Committee for the ensuing year until the next AGM and such other maters as determined by the Committee.
-The Treasurer so elected will take office from 1st January next to the 31st December following.
+**8.2** There shall be a General Meeting of members held not later than 31st October called the Annual General Meeting(AGM) for the election of Officers and Members of the GMC for the ensuing year until the next AGM and such other maters as determined by the GMC.
+The Treasurer so elected will take office from 1st January in the following year.

 **8.3** Special General Meetings shall be convened at any time by the Secretary whenever required by the GMC or upon receipt of a requisition signed by not less